Camden Airport (New South Wales): Post war

 In 1946, ownership of the airport was transferred to the Department of Civil Aviation who oversaw the development of further civil aviation infrastructure on the site including the sealing of runway 06/24.
 By 1962, a control tower had been built on the site, and in 1978 the primary taxiway providing access between the apron and runway was sealed.
 In 1988, the airport was transferred to the Federal Airports Corporation and throughout the 1990s further improvements were made to the system of taxiways and aprons to improve aircraft circulation and traffic flow.
 Major works in 1997 saw all sealed aprons, runways and taxiways resurfaced.

 In 1968, the Camden Museum of Aviation was established at Camden Airport.
 It moved to another location at Harrington Park in 1976.

 The FAC was wound down in 1998 and Camden was transferred along with Bankstown, the former Hoxton Park Airport and Kingsford Smith Airport to Sydney Airports Corporation Limited, but at this stage was still a government controlled enterprise.

 In 2003, it was controversially sold by the Australian government to a private company, along with Bankstown and Hoxton Park.
-It is now mostly used by trainee pilots for flying schools, Phoenix Aero Club, the Australian Air League NSW Air Activities Centre, No. 3 Wing Australian Air Force Cadets, Scouts Australia NSW Air Activity Centre, several gliding clubs, hot air ballooning and other forms of general aviation.
+It is now mostly used by trainee pilots for flying schools, Royal Aero Club of New South Wales, Phoenix Aero Club, the Australian Air League NSW Air Activities Centre, No. 3 Wing Australian Air Force Cadets, Scouts Australia NSW Air Activity Centre, Southern Cross Gliding Club, hot air ballooning and other forms of general aviation.

 The airport was used as the car-testing track for the television series Top Gear Australia.

 In 2020 a Preliminary Draft Master Plan (MP) has been prepared for public review and comment.